Grant-Nelson/PatiteParserDart/lib/src/Calculator/Calculator.md

 - `oct`: Formats an integer as an octal number string.
 - `hex`: Formats an integer as a hexadecimal number string.
 - `sub`: Gets the substring of a string given an integer start and stop, e.g. `sub("hello", 2, 4)`.
+- `upper`: Gets the upper case of a string.
+- `lower`: Gets the lower case of a string.
+- `len`: Returns the length of a string.

 ### Trigonometry